S.O.L.L. Is You

 J.R.’s Tool Check

-Before using AI on a writing or publishing task, answer these questions:
+Before using AI on a writing, publishing, marketing, or business task, answer:

-• What am I using the tool for?
+• What am I asking the tool to help with?

 • What decision must remain mine?

-• What part of this work needs human voice or lived judgment?
+• What part of this work requires my voice, experience, or judgment?

-• How will I check the output before using it?
+• How will I check the output before using it publicly?

 Do not use speed as a substitute for discernment.